hmerk/openhab3-ui-carnet-widget/README.md

 # Prerequisits:
 This widget consists of two parts, the dashboard and the details view.
 You can add them in combination or use just one part individually.
-To keep configuration simple, the predefined channel names of the binding.
+To keep configuration simple, the predefined channel names of the binding are used.
 You should create a car equipement under your model and add all (check advanced) channels as points with predefined names.
 All Icons in the subfoler need to be copied to your openHAB 3 conf-folders icon directory : ../conf/icons/classic/*

 # Config